JGrubb/Sass-Base-Lib/README.md

         top: 1px

-Lots of support for cross-browser gradients (in browsers that can do gradients).
+Lots of support for cross-browser gradients (in browsers that can do gradients), although the syntax has changed lately, so I need to update those.